 Use an Ultrasonic Cleaner to Restore Carburetors

-Two key words: fast and thorough carburetor cleaning
+Two key words: fast and thorough carburetor cleaning.

 Ultrasonic cleaners are fast.
 Cleaning can be accomplished in as little as 20 minutes.
 On top of that, thorough cleaning is accomplished with minimal disassembly.

-How Ultrasonic Action Delivers Quick Results when Cleaning Carburetors
+How Ultrasonic Action Delivers Quick Carburetor Cleaning

-Benchtop ultrasonic cleaners such as the 3.5-gallon Elma EP120H available from Tovatech substitute the thorough cleaning of ultrasonic power in a biodegradable ultrasonic cleaning solution for the hit-or-miss results when using brushes and solvents.
+Benchtop ultrasonic cleaners such as the 3.5-gallon Elma EP120H available from Tovatech substitute the thorough cleaning of ultrasonic power in a biodegradable ultrasonic solution for the hit-or-miss results when using brushes and solvents.

 The process is called cavitation.
 Because the bubbles are so tiny they reach all carburetor parts immersed in the cleaning solution – including cracks, crevices and blind holes inaccessible with sprays, solvents, brushes and wash tanks.